gilch/drython/README.md

 Unfortunately, bytecode and abstract syntax trees are implementation details subject to change between Python versions and implementations.

 There's an easier way.
-DRYthon provides *executable* data structures that are both simpler than AST, and are easier to work with than text.
+Drython provides *executable* data structures that are both simpler than AST, and are easier to work with than text.
-DRYthon specifically avoids using ast and bytecode manipulation, so it's portable across implementations, including CPython2.7/3.1+, PyPy, Jython, and IronPython.
+Drython specifically avoids using ast and bytecode manipulation, so it's portable across implementations, including CPython2.7/3.1+, PyPy, Jython, and IronPython.

-## DRYthon's statement module ##
+## The Statement Module ##

 Can you re-implement a simple if-statement in Python?
 I mean without writing a text compiler or interpreter, or modifying Python itself?